NVIDIA/DALI/docs/compilation.rst

     name with this information included.
   | In the case of the other build configurations, these two wheels will be identical.
 * | BUILD_INHOST - ask docker to mount source code instead of copying it.
-  | Thank to that consecutive builds are resuing existing object files and are faster
+  | Thank to that consecutive builds are reusing existing object files and are faster
     for the development.
 Uses $DALI_BUILD_DIR as a directory for build objects.
 The default is ``YES``.
 * | REBUILD_BUILDERS - if builder docker images need to be rebuild or can be reused from the previous build.